helloSystem/docs/developer/localization.md

 ## Making strings available for translation

+### Qt

+Follow the best practices for internationalization of Qt projects.
+To be documented.

 ### Python

 To make new strings available for translation, a developer runs in the respective application directory: